Zyllyon - Professional Networking Reimagined

 Observational Research

 I attended 5+ networking events and observed how people exchanged contact information.
-I noticed: - 60% of people didn't carry business cards - LinkedIn exchanges took 30-60 seconds and broke conversation flow - People often misspelled names, leading to failed connection requests - Groups of 3+ people found it awkward to exchange info simultaneously - No one followed up because they couldn't remember context of the conversat
+I noticed: - 60% of people didn't carry business cards - LinkedIn exchanges took 30-60 seconds and broke conversation flow - People often misspelled names, leading to failed connection requests - Groups of 3+ people found it awkward to exchange info simultaneously - No one followed up because they couldn't remember context of the conversation

 04